twitter-archive/twitter-kit-android/README.md

 Twitter Kit is a multi-module gradle project containing several Twitter SDKs including TweetComposer, TwitterCore, and TweetUi.
 It is built on the Fabric platform and uses many shared components.

-Using TwitterKit from source in production applications is not officially supported by Fabric.
+Using Twitter Kit from source in production applications is not officially supported by Fabric.
 Please utilize the available binaries.

 ## Download